MacroPower/macropower-analytics-panel/README.md

 If you are planning on including this panel on many or all of your dashboards, you may want to consider changing the default settings for analytics-panel.
 This can save you time, since you will not need to input the same endpoint and/or toggle some setting every time you add a new panel.

+You can edit defaults by doing the following:

+- Edit the `src/defaults.json` file.
+- Run `npm run build` to generate an updated dist.
+- Copy the updated plugin to your plugins directory.
+- Restart Grafana.

-You can edit defaults by changing the `dist/defaults.json` file.
-Note that changing this file will not change existing panels - defaults are _copied_ to the dashboard when the panel is added.
+Note that changing defaults will not change existing panels.
+Defaults are _copied_ to the dashboard when the panel is added.

 ## Troubleshooting